 Discover the cost of dairy products in Pakistan by reading our article on Milk Prices.

-Factors Affecting Egg Price in Pakistan
+Factors Affecting Egg Prices in Pakistan

 There are several factors that influence the egg price in Pakistan, which include seasonal factors, production costs, government policies, and demand and supply dynamics.

 Egg production is affected by seasonal changes in temperature, humidity, and daylight hours.
-In winters, the egg-laying capacity of hens decreases, leading to reduced egg supply and increased prices.
+In winter, the egg-laying capacity of hens decreases, leading to reduced egg supply and increased prices.
 Conversely, during summer and monsoon seasons, the supply increases, causing a drop in prices.

 The cost of poultry feed, labor, electricity, and other overhead expenses significantly impacts the price of eggs.
 Any increase in these input costs will result in higher egg prices for consumers.